Travis Ishikawa: Post-playing career

 On March 16, 2018, Ishikawa rejoined the Giants organization as a hitting coach for the Arizona League Giants "Orange" team, one of their two Arizona League teams.

 On February 14, 2024, Ishikawa was announced as hitting coach for the Single–A San Jose Giants.
+On January 23, 2026, he was replaced in his role by Mike Marjama and was named as the hitting coach for the Giants rookie-level affiliate ACL Giants.

 Personal life

 Ishikawa's mother is European American.
 His father, Alan, is the controller for a chain of Washington supermarkets and a third generation Japanese American.
 His paternal grandparents were held in an internment camp in Colorado during World War II.

-Ishikawa met his wife, Rochelle, a dental assistant, after being hit by a pitch in the face in his first game with San Jose.
+Ishikawa met his first wife, Rochelle, a dental assistant, after being hit by a pitch in the face in his first game with San Jose.
 They married in 2007 and have three children, including a daughter who was born on Ishikawa's 25th birthday in 2008.
 Ishikawa became a Christian in 2007, which he believes helped him out of his slump that year.
 He says, "Faith will always be the biggest part of anything that happens."
+Ishikawa and Rochelle were divorced in 2022.
+He was introduced to his current wife, Mychal (Larson) Ishikawa, at church, and was married in 2026.